BryanJacobs/FIDO2Applet/docs/FAQ.md

 A perfect example of this is the BufferManager class.
 It looks like a mess, but it makes it possible to use both sides of the APDU buffer as transient memory, avoiding flash wear on very memory-constrained devices.

-## Why is the smartcard giving me OPERATION_DENIED when I try to create a resident key?

-You haven't set a PIN.
-You can turn off this feature in the code, or you can set a PIN.
-If I were you, I would use a PIN with resident keys.

 ## I'm getting some strange CBOR error when I try to use this